ozoneplatform/ozp-iwc/docs/iwc_guide/core_apis/common/listing.md

 names in the api.
 This means there is no Data API resource that is providing this information, rather it is gathered when called.

 **ver**: The version of the resource.
-In this case, as a dynamically generated resource, the resource does not have a name and is not stored in the Data API.
+In the case of a list action no individual resource is returned, rather a list of matches.
 Because of this, history of the version does not exist so it will always be `1`.

-The list action can also be used for [gathering children of a resource](children/listing.md).